 All children are different.
 Just as most of the developmental milestones vary from child to child, so does continence at night.
 Two thirds of children will have stopped bedwetting completely by five years of age.
 One third are still wetting at five, with the frequency varying from occasional bedwetting to wetting every night.
-If your child is five and still wetting regularly then it is time act.
-The parent must decide when they are ready to do something about the problem rather than waiting for the child to be ready.
-The first three steps of our program can be used with children as young as four years of age, however, research has shown good results with an alarm from five years of age.
-No research has been done on younger children.
-Also about fifty percent of four year olds are still wetting at least occasionally.
+If your child is five and still wetting then it is time act.
+The parent must decide when they are ready to do something about the bed wetting rather than waiting for the child to be ready.
+The first three steps of our program can be used with children as young as four years of age, however, research has shown good results can be achieved with a bed wetting alarm from five years of age.
+No research has been done on younger children using alarms.

-Bedwetting problems are often attributed incorrectly to psychological problems.
-In our experience this is rarely the case.
-On the contrary, bedwetting may be the cause of psychological problems.
+Bedwetting is often attributed incorrectly to ‘psychological problems’.
+In our experience, this is rarely the case.
+On the contrary, bedwetting, left untreated, may well lead to psychological problems.
 It may give rise to feelings of shame, guilt, isolation and loss of self–esteem, especially in older children.
 Following treatment, a child′s emotional health improves, as does self–esteem.

-It is very unusual for a child to have a physical abnormality causing the bedwetting problem.
-Most children can be cured with the steps on the Bedwetting Cured DVD followed by a bedwetting alarm.
-If results have not been achieved within three months then it is time to follow up with a continence professional or paediatrician.
+It is very unusual for a physical abnormality to be causing the bedwetting.
+Most children can be cured with the steps on the Bedwetting Cured DVD combined with using a bedwetting alarm.
+If results have not been achieved within three months and all the steps on the DVD have been followed, then it is time to seek help from a continence professional or paediatrician.

 Bed Wetting Treatment

 What does a successful bedwetting program involve?

 The Bedwetting Cured DVD explains how to treat the main causes of bedwetting with a step by step program.
 It includes: